Modern Jovian is the official language of the High Kingdom of

 linguistic background knowledge in the reader, since the matter is

-rather non-trivial, and would simply take bloody ages to present in a
+rather non-trivial, and would simply take ages to present in a

 foolproof way.